How Can We Help ?

 Employees need to know that their pay cheques will continue, and that their jobs are reasonably secure.
 They want to feel that the company they work for is reputable.

 Governing Authorities must be assured that the company is working within the laws and meets the standards set for their industry.
 They need to know that the company is fulfilling its obligations.
-In cases of litigation they must be confident that the company is doing its part to be a responsible corporate citizen.
-Only then can they issue licences and other legal instruments in good conscience.
+In cases of litigation, they must be confident that the company is doing its part to be a responsible corporate citizen.
+Only then can they issue licenses and other legal instruments in good conscience.

 Free Zone Authorities grant licences to companies to operate within these zones, and they require external audits from every registered Company in any Free Zone.
 These must be conducted by approved accounting firms in UAE.
 In the event of liquidation or closure of a company, these Authorities also require the Liquidation Audit Report.